analogdevicesinc/lnxdsp-adi-meta/README.md

 source setup-environment -m adsp-sc598-som-ezkit bitbake adsp-sc5xx-minimal
 ```
 This will result in the `minimal` image being built.
-The [wiki](https://github.com/analogdevicesinc/lnxdsp-adi-meta/wiki) has detailed guides for building and loading the artefacts to all supported boards.
+The [documentation page](https://analogdevicesinc.github.io/lnxdsp-adi-meta/) has detailed guides for building and loading the artefacts to all supported boards.

 ## Licensing
 Please refer to the LICENSE.md file in this repository for more information regarding licensing.